monokkai/devsecops-cli/README.md

 monokkai log --graph # With graph (for example if u're commiting with others)

 # Git CLI like commitizen interface
+# This git line tool only made for make work easier and won't gonna be sold or paid!
 monokkai git cz # Basic commit monokkai git cz -a -p # With git add . and git push monokkai git cz -a # only commit